MetOffice/growss/check_cr_approved/README.md

 not.
 This is to prevent sci tech reviewers accidentally merging without the review process being finalised.
-The intention is for this to be a failure that reviewers can bypass so that for trivial tickets it doesn't need to be fulfilled.
+The intention is for this to be bypassable so it just acts as a reminder and removes the green commit button before we're ready for it.

 ## Usage